A car parked in a safe neighborhood, a factor that helps lower car insurance premiums.

 When it comes to car insurance, what you don’t know can cost you.
 There are plenty of old wives’ tales and misconceptions floating around that might lead you to pay more than you need to.
 Let’s clear the air and debunk a few of the most common myths so you can make smarter decisions about your coverage and keep more money in your pocket.
 Believing these myths can mean leaving real savings on the table, so it pays to know the facts.

-Myth: Discounts Are Always Applied Automatically
+Myth: Your Discounts Are Applied Automatically

 It would be great if every available discount just showed up on your policy, but that’s rarely how it works.
 Insurance companies offer a wide variety of ways to save, from good student discounts to savings for having safety features or bundling policies.
 However, they often don’t know if you qualify unless you tell them.
 It’s always a good idea to proactively ask your insurance agent what discounts you might be eligible for.
 You could be missing out on savings simply because you never asked.
 A quick annual review of your policy and potential discounts is a simple step that can lead to significant savings.

-Myth: A Higher Deductible Always Saves You Money
+Myth: A Higher Deductible Is Always Cheaper

 This one is only half-true.
 Raising your deductible—the amount you pay out-of-pocket before your insurance kicks in—will lower your premium.
 In fact, the Insurance Information Institute notes that increasing your deductible from $500 to $1,000 can save you 40% or more on your collision and comprehensive coverage costs.
 But this strategy only works if you can comfortably afford to pay that higher amount if you need to file a claim.
 If a $1,000 out-of-pocket expense would be a major financial strain, the lower monthly premium might not be worth the risk.
 The key is to find a balance that protects both your car and your budget.